bigwirr/obsidian-vimwiki-scripts/README.txt

 the CURRENT WORKING DIRECTORY be the root directory of your Obsidian vault.
 Of course it doesn't hurt if you put the script in the root directory of your vault.

+== RECOMMENDED OBSIDIAN SETTINGS ==
+You should change your obsidian settings so that you don't need to keep running this script.

+Here's what I use:
+Settings > Files & Links > New link format = Relative path to file

+This one is optional, since vimwiki does work with the markdown-style links.
+Settings > Files & Links > Use [[Wikilinks]] = Yes